 Most local housing is located in the Killeen, Harker Heights and Copperas Cove areas.
 Commute time to Fort Hood is 10 to 15 minutes.
 Additional housing is available in Temple, Belton, Gatesville and Lampasas, which are about a 30-minute drive from Fort Hood.

 The housing services office provides assistance to service members, family members and Department of Defense civilians with information on housing options in the Killeen area.
 Incoming personnel who are authorized to live outside the barracks have two housing options upon arrival to Fort hood.

 The first option is in the local community; the second option is with military privatized housing.
 Per regulations, in-processing through the HSO is mandatory prior to renting, leasing or buying a home in the local area.

-Rental options for homes and apartments can be founded in the Killeen, Harker Heights, Copperas Cove Temple, Belton, Gatesville and the Lampasas areas.
+Rental options for homes and apartments can be found in the Killeen, Harker Heights, Copperas Cove Temple, Belton, Gatesville and the Lampasas areas.
 All the communities are within a 30-minute drive of Fort Hood.

 The HSO will provide Service members with a list of registered rental agencies, with contact and website information, for viewing available rental in the area, and information regarding the communities in which the rentals are located.
 The HSO is the agency to contact for any housing-related issues such as discrimination complaints, tenant-landlord disputes, lease review or any questions or issues concerning on-post and off-post housing.